-We discuss this for awhile.
+We discuss this for a while.
 The range is the same, ~275 yards.
 I’ve missed twice already at this range and it’s beginning to get dark.
 The guide suggests that I take the shot, if I miss, nothing is different and we’ll try again the next day.
-So I set up, get comfortable in the prone position, get him setup in the scope and verify the animal with the guide.
+So I set up, get comfortable in the prone position, get him set up in the scope, and verify the animal with the guide.
 He gives me the ok to shoot and I squeeze the trigger.
 I shoot and the sound again travels up and down the valley.
 All my hunting and shooting so far has been on fairly flat open areas.
 This is the first time I’ve actually shot in the mountains and the way the sound of the shot echoes and reverberates is truly amazing.
 When I fired the recoil caused me to lose track of the ram and I had trouble finding it again and the guide was telling me to shoot again.

 The guide had filmed the shot and what the animal did was quite amazing.
-Afterwards when I reviewed the video, when I shot, the ram was obviously hit and he jumped straight up what seemed like 10’ then fell down the mountain.
+Afterward when I reviewed the video, when I shot, the ram was obviously hit and he jumped straight up what seemed like 10’ then fell down the mountain.
 He was still moving so I needed another shot and I couldn’t see him but my guide could so I let the guide take the shot.
 He got into position and, … and, … and he couldn’t see the ram either.
 So, pick everything up and run up the hill and set up.
-Well, I live down around 400’ elevation with a gradually sloping 40’ elevation change on my place so it’s nothing like 6000’ and long steep hillsides.
+Well, I live down around 400’ elevation with a gradually sloping 40’ elevation change in my place so it’s nothing like 6000’ and long steep hillsides.
 I’ve already been up and down the hillside a couple of times so I was done running and climbing.
-The guide took the shot and the ram quit moving.
+The guide took the shot and the ram quite moving.

-Then an ewe showed up.
+Then a ewe showed up.
 The hunt was for one ram and one ewe.
 We checked the time to see if we were still within the legal hunting time.
 We had 3 minutes remaining, but we decided not to try.
 It was getting dark rapidly and we still had to retrieve the ram.

 The shot was 275 yards, but it was a lot longer than that to retrieve him.
 I knew I would not be able to make the climb down and up to get to the ram in a “reasonable” time, let alone repeat the trip back so I let the guide go get him.
 It was obvious to me with how quickly he got to the ram just how much he was watching over me the day before.
 He is an amazing person and I feel fortunate to have had him as my guide.
 I really feel like God is teaching me something every time I go on a hunt.
 He was watching over me the whole time and was teaching me a lesson in patience, perseverance, and trust that God’s plan for me is for my benefit.